lheredias/Luftmensch/README.md

 LuftMensch is a free, open source GUI Application built entirely on Python and capable of:

-* Merging PDF files
+* Merging PDF files.
-* Converting PDF into PDF/A
+* Converting PDF into PDF/A (requires MS Word installed).
 * Having all the pages of a PDF adopt vertical A4 dimensions without messing up its content.
 * Merging and converting images into a single PDF file.
 * Automating work-related tasks that require .txt manipulation (Spanish target users only).